 by Stuart Sweetow of Audio Visual Consultants

-Avoid vivid colors unless they are accessories such as a tie or scarf.
-Bright red, green, orange and blue may not look good on the online video or DVD copies.
 Softer, muted colors are the best colors to wear, such as tan, gray, light brown, muted teal, muted green and muted blue.
 Solid colors are best.
-Avoid fine checks, stripes, herringbone and similar patterns.
+Avoid fine dots, stripes and tight patterns.
 Avoid very glossy, sequined or metallic clothing.

 MAKEUP: Use very sparingly in all areas unless directed otherwise.

 EYES: Eyeliner and mascara are okay if used lightly.
 Eye shadow should be avoided, especially dark colors or vibrant blues.